randomchars42/bioset/README.md

 Calculating concentrations
 --------------------------

-Your measuring device only gave you raw values (extinction rates / relative light units / ...).
+Propably, your measuring device only gave you raw values (extinction rates / relative light units / ...).
 You know the concentrations of CAL1, CAL2, CAL3 and CAL4.
 Conveniently, the concentrations follow a linear relationship.
 To get the concentrations for the rest of the samples you need to interpolate between those calibrators.

 `set_calc_concentrations()` does exactly this for you: